Department of Elementary and Secondary Education Logo

 Induction and Mentoring

-Induction and mentoring programs are especially important for supporting new and novice educators, and particularly for educators of color.
+Induction and mentoring programs are essential for supporting new and novice educators, and particularly for educators of color who face unique challenges navigating the profession given ongoing systemic racism and bias.

 • Differentiated Coaching and Mentoring: Differentiated coaching and mentoring models can support novice educators based on their preparation experience.